-'''

-SELECT p.value AS color ,

-t.milestone AS group

-(CASE owner

-WHEN 'daniel' THEN 'font-weight: bold; background: red;'

-ELSE '' END) AS style,

-t.id AS ticket, summary AS summary,

--- ## Break line here

-component, version, severity, milestone, status, owner,

-time AS created, changetime AS modified,

--- ## Dates are formatted

-description AS description,

--- ## Uses a full row

-changetime AS changetime, reporter AS reporter -- ## Hidden from HTML output
+''' SELECT p.value AS color, t.milestone AS group, (CASE owner WHEN 'daniel' THEN 'font-weight: bold; background: red;' ELSE '' END) AS style, t.id AS ticket, summary AS summary, -- ## Break line here component,version, severity, milestone, status, owner, time AS created, changetime AS modified, -- ## Dates are formatted description AS description, -- ## Uses a full row changetime AS changetime, reporter AS reporter -- ## Hidden from HTML output '''

-FROM ticket t, enum p
+''' FROM ticket t,enum p

 WHERE t.status IN ('new', 'assigned', 'reopened')

-AND p.name=t.priority AND p.type='priority'

-ORDER BY t.milestone, p.value, t.severity, t.time
+ORDER BY t.milestone, p.value, t.severity, t.time '''

-'''

-Reporting on custom fields you have added custom fields to your tickets (a feature since v0.8, see TracTicketsCustomFields ), you can write a SQL query to cover them.
-You'll eed to make a join on the ticket_custom table, but this isn't especially easy. you have tickets in the database before you declare the extra fields in trac.ini, there will be no associated data in the ticket_custom table.
-To get around his, use SQL's "LEFT OUTER JOIN" clauses.
-See TraclniReportCustomFieldSample for some examples. lote that you need to set up permissions in order to see the buttons for adding or editing reports.
-See also: TracTickets , TracQuery , TracGuide , ■Query Language Understood by SQLite
+Reporting on custom fields

+If you have added custom fields to your tickets (a feature since v0.8, see TracTicketsCustomFields), you can write a SQL query to cover them.
+You'll need to make a join on the ticket\custom table, but this isn't especially easy.

+If you have tickets in the database before you declare the extra fields in trac.ini, there will be no associated data in the ticket\custom table.
+To get around this, use SQL's "LEFT OUTER JOIN" clauses.
+See TraclniReportCustomFieldSample">TraclniReportCustomFieldSample for some examples.